 "After a couple more scouting missions, both in car and on bike, I've come up with a 55-mile route that I'm excited to invite a few friends to ride with me this summer.
 I've biked the entire route on my scouting missions, but not all at once.
 It's hilly and beautiful and should be a good challenge riding in the shadow of the Bridger range."

-Now with a few year legacy under its belt the race takes place each year in August with steadily increasing ridership at every passing.
+Now with a few year legacy under its belt the ride takes place each year typically in August with steadily increasing ridership at every passing.
 In 2012 only six riders were present but in 2015 there were 23 riders with rubber on the dirt at the starting line.
-So, what are your plans next August?
+So, what are your plans in August?
 Give us a shout and let us know.